microsoft/pxt-arcade/docs/courses/csintro3/appendix/optional.md

 ## What did we learn?

-1. What is is an optional parameter?
+1. What is an optional parameter?
 What are some functions in the arcade that use them?
 2. What is the proper syntax for using an optional parameter?